How to Build a Skill for the ProductiveBot Skill Store

 Once your skill is working on your own ProductiveBot, here's how to get it into the store:

-1. Test it thoroughly on your own bot.
-Install it, use it for real tasks, and make sure the instructions are clear enough that the bot follows them correctly every time.
+- Test it thoroughly on your own bot.
+Install it, use it for real tasks, and make sure everything works correctly.
+For plugin skills, test both install and uninstall on a clean setup.

-2. Write a short description of what your skill does, who it's for, and what problem it solves.
+- Write a short description of what your skill does, who it's for, and what problem it solves.

-3. Email it to us at support@productivebot.ai with your skill folder attached.
+- Email it to us at support@productivebot.ai with your skill folder attached.
 Include your name, the price you want to charge, and your description.

-5. It goes live.
+- It goes live.
 Once approved, your skill appears in the Skill Store.
 Customers install it with one click.
 You get paid for every sale.

 Start With What You Know

 Your ProductiveBot can help you write the skill, too.
 Just tell it: "Help me create a skill that does [what you want]."
 It knows the format and can draft the SKILL.md for you.
+For plugin skills, you can ask it to help you write the plugin code, install script, and manifest.

 Ready to build your first skill?
 Open up your ProductiveBot and say: "Let's create a skill."

 The ProductiveBot Skill Store is where customers share and sell the workflows that make their businesses run.
 Visit support.productivebot.ai/skills to browse available skills, or build your own and start earning.
 Need help?
-Talk to Scout or email support@productivebot.ai.
+Talk to Scout at support.productivebot.ai or email support@productivebot.ai.

 Leave a comment